HePaulTV/HePaulTV/README.md

 - 👋 Hi, I’m Paul Carouge
-- 👀 I’m interested in programming website, mobile and desktop apps.
+- 💻 I’m interested in programming website, mobile and desktop apps.
 - 🌱 I’m currently learning Dart, HTML, CSS & JS.
-- 💞️ I’m looking to collaborate on everything that can improve my skills
+- 🤝 I’m looking to collaborate on everything that can improve my skills
-- 📫 How to reach me : Post a message or on Discord(HePaul#3141)
+- 📫 How to reach me : email: pauul.carouge@gmail.com or Linkedin

 <!---
 HePaulTV/HePaulTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.